shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 - Use R/Python for data analysis and visualization and summarise findings and provide recommendations.

-## <b>Quantium Dataset</b>
+## **Quantium Dataset Preview**

-Lets explore our dataset, to understand the dataset that we are going to be working with, and figure out which columns we'll need for our RFM analysis.
+Lets explore our dataset, to understand the dataset that we are going to be working with, and figure out if there are any preprocessing steps we need to take in order to get the data into a usable for us format.

+- **`QVI_transaction_data`** : client transactional data
+- **`QVI_purchase_behaviour : client segmentation features

 ```
 +---+-------+-----------+----------------+--------+----------+------------------------------------------+----------+-----------+